 Now that you are familiar with some of the most common filtering parameters, let's practice applying them in Rank Tracker:

-- Click Add filter and select Keyword Difficulty > less than > 40 (feel free to go higher or lower for stronger or weaker websites).
+3. Click AND to add the next filter and select Keyword Difficulty > less than > 40 (feel free to go higher or lower for stronger or weaker websites).

-- Click Add filter and select Length > more than 2 (two or shorter is considered useless, but feel free to select longer keywords).
+4. Click Add filter and select Length > more than 3 (two or shorter is considered useless, but feel free to select longer keywords).
+I'd add this filtering condition with the OR operator, as long-tail keywords usually have lower search volumes.

-- Then click OK.
-Your workspace will be updated and show only those keyword phrases that are over two words long, have the search volume above 250 searches, difficulty below 40, and are devoid of irrelevant words.
+6. Then click OK.
+Your workspace will be updated and show only those keyword phrases that are over three words long, have the search volume above 100 searches, difficulty below 40, and are devoid of irrelevant words.

 By now, we've managed to spot important keywords that are likely to bring us traffic — and it only took a few minutes.
 You can apply other filters to tag or quickly remove keywords that match any specific criteria.
 Once ready, select the keywords that will become the semantic core of your website and click the Move to Target Keywords Module button in the top options pane.